brianpetro/smart-chunks/test/test.md

 lorem ipsum

 # test 1
-should add bracket to block path
+should add bracket to block path for second occurrence of heading